munificent/game-programming-patterns/book/architecture-performance-and-games.markdown

 ## At What Cost?

 This sounds great, right?
 Decouple everything and you'll be able to code like the wind.
-Each change will just mean touching one or two select methods and you can dance across the surface of the codebase leaving nary a shadow on it.
+Each change will mean touching only one or two select methods, and you can dance across the surface of the codebase leaving nary a shadow.

 This feeling is exactly why people get excited about abstraction, modularity, design patterns, and software architecture.
 A well-architected program really is